pr0mers/ProjectEulerSolutions/README.md

 # ProjectEulerSolutions
-I will explain and make more solutions when i get over with my exam.
+I will explain (add comment lines etc. ) and make more solutions when i get over with my exam.